tomalaforge/angular-challenges/docs/src/content/docs/guides/getting-started.md

 In the GitHub codespace, copy and paste will be blocked until you give permission.

 The GitHub codespace uses port forwarding to serve the projects.
-Click the prompt after running `npx serve` to navigate to `localhost:4200`.
+Click the prompt after running `npx nx serve [project-name]` to navigate to `localhost:4200`.